emre2345/spica/docs/content/guide/function.md

 > HINT: When you save your function the endpoint will be provisioned automatically.

 > **IMPORTANT:** The path and method are not validated for any collision with another function's path and method.
-So make sure that the path and method not used by other functions otherwise you function may override other function's path.
+So make sure that the path and method aren't used by other functions.
+Otherwise your function may override other function's path.

 #### Method